-How can we make one of the world’s best foods into one of the best smoked brisket recipes?
+How can we turn one of the world’s best foods into the ultimate barbecue comfort food?
 By adding brisket of course.

 It can be easy to go overboard with the fillings for smoked brisket tacos, but what I love about this recipe is that it’s stripped back enough to make the best of the leftover beef.
 Just some diced onion, tomatoes, and salsa.
 Simplicity is king.